TPopovich/LoL-a/recipes/003_permission_on_a_script_to_be_able_to_run/003a_permission_on_a_script_to_execute.md

 But we have faith that you'll be able to sort out any minor issues...

 ### Try this example:

+We usually name our file `xxx.sh` as convention.
+Unix/Linux does not use the `.sh` in the same way that Windows used extensions.
+But by using scripts in filenames that end in `.sh` editors like VIM and Emacs and VsCode can know it is a `shell script`.

+TIP: for shell scripts based on sh (so ksh/bash/zsh) use extension of `.sh`; for any SED pure command file use `.sed` and similar for AWK pure snippet use `.awk` ... and VIM will give you syntax highlighting.

 ```
 Type: mkdir exercise_3a; cd exercise_3a
 Type: echo "this is a command script"